 “I found this story to be very entertaining.
 Being in the author's target range, I thought the story had a very dynamic protagonist, Zam, and a very compelling plot and characters.
 I enjoyed reading about the different settings, especially Stormlock, and someone can tell that the author put a lot of love into his characters and story by the way he wrote it.
 It's very relatable, even as science fiction, and the reader can root for Zam, Sao, Argo, and Alicia as they learn more about their powers.
 This is definitely a page turner for YA readers and those that are huge fans of science fiction!”

 - Catherine Kopf, from Inkitt, author of To Dream

 “This is a fantastic read.
 It sunk its hooks into me from the beginning and didn't let go.
 From the unique plot to the humorous characters, this entire story was fascinating...While the testing thing is overdone in most stories of this genre, I think that you do a good job of giving it a unique twist.
 The characters were my favorite part of this story.
 I loved Zam and his character.
 He was a good blend of intelligence and humor.
 Seeing the story told from his perspective made it very entertaining to read.”

 - Alex Rushmer, from Inkitt, author of Hack

-Stormlock: Activation is currently a complete manuscript of 21 chapters and about 70,000 words.
+Stormlock: Activation is currently a complete manuscript of 21 chapters and about 72,000 words.
 In fact, the next two books of the Stormlock series (Stormlock; Simulation and Stormlock: Confrontation) have complete second-draft manuscripts and similar word counts at this point, so my books have the added advantage of being edited as a whole for a better overall story.
 The complete first manuscript is available on Inkitt (copyrighted, of course), but only 100 copies are available.
-But those copies are FREE, so if you like reading and reviewing books, your support would be awesome!
+However, those copies are FREE, so if you like reading and reviewing books, your support would be awesome!